comp-journalism/commentIQ/README.md

 ###How to use CommentIQ API
 There are 10 Different endpoints currently availabe, with their specific function, parameters and responses as described below.
+The basic gist of it is that you pass the API content (articles, and then comments associated with those articles) and the API will pass back the relevant scores.
+In order to provide a faster response time, content is cached on the CommentIQ server, which means that if your content changes (e.g. if an article is updated, or a comment is updated or deleted) you need to use the corresponding API endpoints so that the CommentIQ cache is synced and returning accurate scores.

 1. [Add Article](#1)